Guitar Build Process

 then two shallow wedge cuts to meet them,

-then chisel out the "hill" in between
+then cross-hatch cut "hill" in between

 check position at each step